Why do UK broadband customers stay loyal to poor providers?

-Read: 4G wireless broadband – is the end nigh?Quantum computing potential extends beyond simply processing things faster, offering scope to create entire new consumer services and product offerings
+Read: Multi-gigabit broadband – is it on the horizon?Quantum computing potential extends beyond simply processing things faster, offering scope to create entire new consumer services and product offerings

 Read: Comparing the UK’s best streaming services in 2021The arguments for and against free speech are both compelling in isolation, so how tolerant should we be of intolerant comments?

-Read: Most complained about Broadband providers revealedThe concept of broadband labelling could simplify the market, bringing regulation similar to other consumer products to internet access
+Read: Free speech online: For & AgainstThe concept of broadband labelling could simplify the market, bringing regulation similar to other consumer products to internet access

-Read: Is it time to introduce broadband labelling?The launch of BritBox heralded a domestic rival to Netflix and Amazon Prime Video, but a lack of accessibility is hindering take-up
+Read: How many ISPs does the UK need to be truly competitive?The launch of BritBox heralded a domestic rival to Netflix and Amazon Prime Video, but a lack of accessibility is hindering take-up

 Read: Tri-band routers to banish patchy wifiHistory is littered with failed Google projects, reflecting the hit-and-miss nature of investing in new technologies

-Read: Why our careers will revolve around the three Hs in futureThe established order of major ISPs is increasingly being challenged by micro-broadband companies with their own infrastructure and hardware
+Read: Why have so many Google projects and products failed?The established order of major ISPs is increasingly being challenged by micro-broadband companies with their own infrastructure and hardware

 Read: Why domotics will transform our lives, homes and citiesOfcom is considering ways to make the process of switching broadband provider even easier – potentially with a single mouse-click